-The Manitoba–Minnesota Transmission Project includes construction of a 500-kilovolt AC transmission line in southeastern Manitoba and upgrades to associated stations at Dorsey, Riel, and Glenboro.
-The proposed route will:
+The Manitoba–Minnesota Transmission Project includes construction of a 500-kilovolt AC transmission line in southeastern Manitoba and upgrades to associated converter stations at Dorsey, Riel, and Glenboro.
+The transmission line:

-- originate at the Dorsey Converter Station (located near Rosser, northwest of Winnipeg);
+- starts at the Dorsey converter station (located near Rosser, northwest of Winnipeg);

-- travel south around Winnipeg and pass near the Riel Station (east of the city) along what is known as the Southern Loop corridor;
+- travels south around Winnipeg and passes near the Riel Station (east of the city) along what is known as the Southern Loop corridor;

-- connect to the Great Northern Transmission Line.
+- connects to the Great Northern Transmission Line.

-The Great Northern Transmission Line is to be constructed by Minnesota Power.
-It will terminate at Iron Range Station located northwest of Duluth, Minnesota.
-Subject to regulatory approvals, the projected in service date is mid-2020.
-The budget as of the spring of 2017 is estimated at $453 million.
+The Great Northern Transmission Line was constructed by Minnesota Power.
+It terminates at Iron Range Station located northwest of Duluth, Minnesota.
+The projected in-service date for the Manitoba–Minnesota Transmission Project is mid-2020.
+The budget as of March 2020 is estimated at $490 million.

 Right-of-way and tower design

-The right-of-way required for the transmission line will depend on the design of the tower structures.
-Predominantly 2 tower types will be utilized and will typically range in height from 40 to 60 metres.
-Spacing between towers will 400 to 500 metres apart on average.
+The right-of-way required for the transmission line depends on the design of the tower structures.
+Towers are mostly 2 types (guyed and self-supported) and typically range in height from 40 to 60 metres.
+Spacing between towers is 400 to 500 metres apart on average.

-- Self-supporting steel lattice structures will be used in cultivated crop lands (agricultural areas), to minimize impact on agricultural operations.
-Right-of-way width will be 80 metres for self supporting structures.
+- Self-supporting steel lattice towers are mostly used in cultivated crop lands (agricultural areas), to minimize impact on agricultural operations.
+Right-of-way width is 80 metres for these towers.

-- Guyed steel structures will be used in non-cultivated lands.
-Right-of-way width will be 100 metres for guyed structures.
+- Guyed steel towers are mostly used in non-cultivated lands.
+Right-of-way width is 100 metres for these towers.

-Conductor-to-ground distances at maximum loading will meet the Canadian Standards Association standard for minimum ground clearance of transmission lines.
+Conductor-to-ground distances at maximum loading meets the Canadian Standards Association standard for minimum ground clearance of transmission lines

-For the transmission line to be compatible with the existing system, modifications to both Riel and Dorsey converter stations will be undertaken.
+For the transmission line to be compatible with the existing system, modifications are being made to both Riel and Dorsey converter stations.

-Although distant from the proposed transmission line, modifications to Glenboro Station will also be required, including extending the current switch yard and installing additional equipment.
-Several towers on existing lines will be relocated to accommodate the station expansion (PDF, 2 MB).
+Although distant from the proposed transmission line, modifications to Glenboro Station are also being made, including extending the current switch yard and installing additional equipment.
+Several towers on existing lines were moved in the station expansion (PDF, 2 MB).

 Environmental assessment & route selection

 An Environmental Impact Statement (EIS) was completed and submitted for regulatory review.
-The final preferred route has been determined for the project and submitted as part of the EIS.
 Feedback received through the engagement processes enhanced the environmental assessment work and assisted in determining the final placement of the transmission line.

-Input received through the engagement and environmental assessment processes assisted in determining a final preferred route that is currently under regulatory review.
+Input received through the engagement and environmental assessment processes assisted in determining the final preferred route.

 We used a process based on the EPRI-GTC Overhead Electric Transmission Line Siting Methodology to assist us in determining the final preferred route.

-The Environmental Impact Statement (EIS) was submitted to Manitoba Sustainable Development for review.
+The Environmental Impact Statement (EIS) was submitted to Manitoba Conservation and Climate (formerly Manitoba Sustainable Development) for review.
 Read more about regulatory requirements.

 - study area characterization through fieldwork and background investigation;